andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - Processes with the lowest importance are killed first
 - Android can re-launch an app (the process) based on its last state when the process was killed

-Process importancy (from high to low):
+Process importance (from high to low):

 - Foreground Processes
 - Visible Processes